IPhone 14: Design

+The iPhone 14 and iPhone 14 Plus, along with the iPhone SE (3rd generation) are the final iPhone models to feature the Product Red color option.

 Hardware

 iPhone 14 and 14 Plus are available in three internal storage configurations: 128, 256, and 512 GB.
-It has 6 GB of RAM, an increase over the iPhone 13 and 13 mini model's 4 GB of RAM.
+Both models have 6 GB of RAM, an increase over the previous iPhone 13 and 13 mini models' 4 GB of RAM.
 The iPhone 14 and 14 Plus have the same IP68 rating for dust and water resistance as their predecessors.

 Chipset

-The iPhone 14 and iPhone 14 Plus are equipped with the Apple A15 Bionic system on a chip, the same variant used on the 2021 iPhone 13 Pro and 13 Pro Max.
-The iPhone 14 and 14 Plus feature a 6-core CPU, 5-core GPU, and 16-core Neural Engine.
+The iPhone 14 and 14 Plus use a 5-nanometer Apple-designed SOC, the A15 Bionic, while the iPhone 14 Pro and 14 Pro Max have a newer A16 Bionic.

+The iPhone 14's A15 chip has a 6-core CPU, 5-core GPU, and a 16-core Neural Engine.
+It is identical to the A15 in the previous year's iPhone 13 Pro and 13 Pro Max, which has more memory (6 GB RAM) and an additional GPU core compared to the A15 in the non-Pro iPhone 13 models (4 GB RAM).

+The iPhone 14 was the first flagship model since the 2008 iPhone 3G to have a chip that was unchanged from the previous year.
+The Verge's Mitchell Clark attributed the unchanged chip to an attempt to maintain costs during the ongoing chip shortage and inflation surge.
+Clark also said the A15 "still outperforms the latest chips from Qualcomm and Google in most benchmarks", though the older chip may lead to the iPhone 14 receiving fewer updates, similar to what happened with the iPhone 5c from 2013.

 Display

-The iPhone 14 features a 6.1 in display with Super Retina XDR OLED technology at a resolution of 2532 × 1170 pixels and a pixel density of about 460 PPI with a refresh rate of 60Hz.
-The iPhone 14 Plus features a 6.7 in display with the same technology at a resolution of 2778 × 1284 pixels and a pixel density of about 458 PPI.
-Both models have typical brightness up to 800 nits, and max brightness up to 1200 nits.
+The iPhone 14 features a 6.1 in display with Super Retina XDR OLED technology at a resolution of 2532 × 1170 pixels and a pixel density of about 460 PPI with a refresh rate of 60 Hz.
+The iPhone 14 Plus features a 6.7 in display with the same technology at a resolution of 2778 × 1284 pixels and a pixel density of around 458 PPI.
+Both models have typical brightness of up to 800 nits, and a max brightness of up to 1200 nits.